 The biggest potential threats to the current standards of encryption are actually found in two new cryptology developments.
 The first is the increased migration from on-premises storage to cloud environments, which presents a dilemma around cloud storage.
 Allowing cloud storage to be easily searchable makes it highly vulnerable to attack, but certain encryptions make it difficult for owners to find information when needed.
 The emerging solution to this problem is searchable symmetric encryption (SSE), which enables users to store documents in ciphertext form while maintaining the functionality to search keywords within their documents.

-Venafi and the Machine Identity Management Development Fund are bringing together the true leaders of quantum-safe computing to development machine identities that are post-quantum-safe.
+Venafi and the Machine Identity Management Development Fund are bringing together the true leaders of quantum-safe computing to develop machine identities that are post-quantum-safe.

 Related posts